ultralytics/yolov3/README.md

 # Contact

-**Issues should be raised directly in the repository.** For additional questions or comments please email Glenn Jocher at glenn.jocher@ultralytics.com or visit us at https://contact.ultralytics.com.
+**Issues should be raised directly in the repository.** For business inquiries or professional support requests please visit us at https://contact.ultralytics.com.